 FEIF has its own freestyle dressage and figures test options for Icelandics and the IHSGB offers a dressage class via Tölt Online (TOL).
 TOL is an online initiative in which you submit a video of yourself riding a test at your chosen location and then submit it to be assessed by an International judge.
 This allows everyone at every level, regardless of location, the opportunity to get feedback from an official judge.
 Given we have chosen a gaited breed, having this valuable online resource allows us to assess and improve the gaits whilst overcoming issues of location and so it is well worth participating.
 The FEIF regulations are different to those of British Dressage and can be found on page 174 of the FEIF General Rules and Regulations.

-Thanks to increasing numbers of foreign breed classes in local shows, in hand and ridden showing of Icelandic horses is becoming increasingly popular in Great Britain.
-The IHSGB is a member of the Showing Council.
+Thanks to increasing numbers of foreign breed classes in local shows, in hand and ridden showing of Icelandic horses is becoming increasingly popular in Great Britain and the IHSGB is a member of the Showing Council.

 FEIF also has a Class FS3 – In hand showing in the dressage arena, details are on page 184 of the FEIF General Rules and Regulations.
 Sadly, there is not currently sufficient interest in Great Britain to make this a class that has been taken up here as yet.